AyrA/ERSS/README.md

 so you can save it manually without compromising server security with write permissions.

 Just be sure that the webserver user has read access if you create the file using root/Administrator access.
-This is usually done by resetting the permissions/owner of the file to whatever it would have inherited if it were created by the www user.

 ### Manual Configuration